-Here with three-legged rescue pup, Pearl, and tiny new poochy pal Bambi, Musgraves is slowly making the old bungalow into a place where she can hang her (glittered) hat.
+With three-legged rescue pup, Pearl, and tiny new pal Bambi, Musgraves is slowly making the old bungalow into a place where she can hang her (glittered) hat.
 “I’ve had the house for about a year, but I’ve also been on the road a lot,” she explains.
 The halls and walls—painted in pastels by the previous owner that Kacey decided was “just quirky enough to keep”—are filled with roadside finds, concert posters, awards, and Polaroids that double as both decoration and documentation of her adventures.
 Each room tells a bit more of her story, but it’s the writing room, tucked away in the back of the house, where she puts pen to paper.

 “It’s airy and open and feels fresh every time I enter,” says Musgraves.
 “The entire room is painted white, and the floor to ceiling windows allow for excellent natural light and a great view of the backyard.”
 Her sister, Kelly, made the Texas pillow—“I love anything that reminds me of home,” Kacey says—and a wood burning stove ups the cozy quotient.
 Select pieces from Anthropologie and West Elm resided side by side with statement pieces from Goodwill and local boutiques.
 And the oversize ottoman helps fill out the large room, but can also double as seating when there’s a crowd.
-“I like that the upholstery looks like cowhide,” notes the country music star.
-“I also love pretty little things: stacks of books, candles, tiny plants, crystals—things that make me smile.
-All of that paired with a comfy place to plop down—yeah, it’s my favorite room in the house.”
+“I love pretty little things: stacks of books, candles, tiny plants, crystals—things that make me smile,” notes the country star.
+“All of that paired with a comfy place to plop down—yeah, it’s my favorite room in the house.”

 With her 1957 Gibson J-45 guitar in hand, she sits on the couch and picks some strings.
 A journal and pen are close at hand.
 She hums a bit—perhaps it will turn into another Billboard Number One.
 The sounds echo throughout the room, and Bambi jumps up beside her.
 She looks down at the six-string and says, “It’s my best friend.
 It feels like honey in your hands.
 It was my first vintage instrument purchase and it’s the best thing I’ve ever bought.
 I’ve written a lot of songs on this thing!”
 Here’s hoping she writes many more.